sramalho94/portfolio_2023/README.md

 ## Getting Started

+---

--`clone` the github repository -`cd` into the root of the directory
+- `clone` the github repository
+- `cd` into the root of the directory
 - run `npm i` to install packages
 - run `npm start` to run the application